 Violations - Violations of the policy will result in action by the appropriate institution office.
-Students who violate this policy will be referred to the Coordinator of Student Services for appropriate action.
+Students who violate this policy will be referred to the Student Services Coordinator for appropriate action.
 Employees who violate this policy may be subject to disciplinary measures imposed by their supervisor in conjunction with the institution's administration.
 Violations of local, state or federal laws regarding unlawful access or use may be referred to the appropriate law enforcement officials for investigation and/or prosecution.